upcmd/updocs-content/logs/c0115_vvvv.md

     ---Step1: [: check value of tom after it is registered in current task stack ] current exec runtime vars:
     (*core.Cache)({
+      "tom": "tom created in subtask1",
+      "john": "john in sub_loop func1",
       "up_runtime_task_layer_number": 2,
-      "jerry": "this is jerry in global",
+      "jerry": "this is jerry in global"
-      "john": "john in sub_loop func1",
-      "tom": "tom created in subtask1"
     })

     self: final context exec vars:

     (*core.Cache)({
+      "john": "john in sub_loop func1",
+      "up_runtime_task_layer_number": 2,
       "jerry": "this is jerry in global",
-      "john": "john in sub_loop func1",
-      "tom": "tom created in subtask1",
+      "tom": "tom created in subtask1"
-      "up_runtime_task_layer_number": 2
     })

     ~~~SubStep1: [reg: by default hitom is registered in to global context ]